Nightingale (Demi Lovato song): Music video

 On December 24, 2014, Lovato released a music video on Vevo, shot in black and white, as an early Christmas present for her fans.
 "Thank you all so much for the most amazing year yet!
 My Lovatics are truly the best," Demi wrote on Twitter as she shared the video link.
 The video features a cameo appearance from American actor Wilmer Valderrama with whom she shares a kiss.
 The video follows Lovato on tour and shows love for her fans – the Lovatics – who serve as her nightingales.
 To date, the music video has garnered over 45 million views on Vevo.

 Live performances

 Lovato first performed the song as a part of her brief piano-driven set during her interview with GRAMMY.com in October 2013.

-Lovato performed the song live on Good Morning America on June 6, 2014, as a part of their Summer Concert Series.
+Lovato performed the song live on Good Morning America on June 6, 2014, as a part of her Summer Concert Series.
 The song was also a part of Lovato's setlist for The Neon Lights Tour, the Demi World Tour and the Future Now Tour.